zenny-chen/TouchJSON/README.markdown

 # TouchJSON HOWTO

-## IMPORTANT

-TouchJSON has been deprecated.
-Expect no more improvements, bug fixes or merged pull requests.

-iOS and Mac OS X have had native JSON support since iOS 5.0 and OS X 10.7 - as of today these are two OS versions ago.
-You should be using the OS JSON support ([NSJSONSerialization](http://developer.apple.com/library/ios/#documentation/Foundation/Reference/NSJSONSerialization_Class/Reference/Reference.html)) and _not_ using _any_ third party JSON library.
-The OS native JSON class is more than good enough for most people who can run on iOS 5/OSX 10.7 and up.

-This repository will not be going away any time soon.
-But you should NOT be using this code in your new projects.

-Thank you for all your bug reports, feature ideas, general support and beer.

-Jon. (@schwa)

 ## Introduction

 TouchJSON is an Objective-C based parser and generator for JSON encoded data.
 TouchJSON compiles for